OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-49.md

 Kings will be your foster fathers, and their queens your nursing mothers.
 They will bow down before you with their faces to the ground; they will lick the dust at your feet.
 Then you will know that I am the Lord; those who hope in me will not be put to shame.”

 ## Isaiah 49:24
-Can plunder be taken from warriors, or captives be rescued from the fierce?
+Can spoils be taken from warriors, or captives be freed from the fierce?

 ## Isaiah 49:25
-But this is what the Lord says: “Yes, captives will be taken from warriors, and plunder retrieved from the fierce; I will contend with those who contend with you, and your children I will save.
+But this is what the Lord says: “Yes, captives can be taken from warriors, and plunder retrieved from the fierce; I will contend with those who contend with you, and your children I will save.

 ## Isaiah 49:26
 I will make your oppressors eat their own flesh; they will be drunk on their own blood, as with sweet wine.
 Then all mankind will know that I, the Lord, am your Saviour, your Redeemer, the Mighty One of Jacob.”